Are your employees irritating your customers?

 It’s the old “People-focused” versus “Task-focused” behavior at play.

-When it comes to employees, there is no right and wrong behavior.
+When it comes to employees, there is no right or wrong behavior.
 Some people are naturally more “people-focused”, whereas others focus intently on the task at hand.

 There’s a bigger question at play to consider.